Coloquinte/sleekit/README.md

 Moreover, network-level metrics have a tendency to be noisy, can hide small quantization errors or on the contrary be over-sensitive to some layers.

 Our baseline for comparison is the [GPTQ](https://arxiv.org/abs/2210.17323) algorithm with 3-bit and 1.5-bit weights.
+We use GPTQ's given parameters for the heuristic (diagonal ordering and 1% dampening).
 For the layer weights and metrics, we use layer statistics from a full accuracy run on several smaller networks (OPT-125M, OPT-350M, BLOOM-560M).
 We compare the error introduced by the quantization with and without our methods.